erodium/artemis/README.md

     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

+Adding DVC to the repo

+Initialised DVC (dvc init)
+Added data folder to dvc (dvc add data)
+Added remote tracking storage to the shared google drive/folder ( dvc remote add -d storage ####) pushed the "raw" data to dvc remote
+To use it:

+install dvc (pip install dvc)
+Run: dvc pull
+Authenticate to google drive if asked
+Check if data folder is there and has the raw subflder with files in it at least)

 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>